 In compliance with the Drug-Free Workplace Act of 1988, as revised by the Drug- Free Schools and Communities Act of 1989, Public Law 101-226, Mississippi Gulf Coast Community College is required to notify employees and students that the unlawful manufacturing, distribution, dispensing, possession, or use of a controlled substance or alcohol is prohibited in the college environment.
 The college has adopted and implemented an educational, assistance, and referral program for students and employees.

 Rehabilitation Act and Americans with Disabilities Act (ADA)

 Mississippi Gulf Coast Community College complies with Section 504 of the Rehabilitation Act of 1973 as amended and the Americans with Disabilities Act.
 Information regarding disabilities, voluntarily given or inadvertently received, will not adversely affect any admission decision.
-If you require special services because of a disability, notify the ADA Coordinator at District Office, Dr. Stacy Carmichael, Associate Vice-President of Administration, or the Dean of Student Services/Administrative Dean at the campus/center on which you expect to enroll.
+If you require special services because of a disability, notify the Dean of Student Services/Administrative Dean at the campus/center on which you expect to enroll.
 This voluntary self-identification allows Mississippi Gulf Coast Community College to prepare appropriate support services to facilitate your learning.

 Student Right-To-Know and Campus Security Act